Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 47,619 people, 15,637 houses or apartments, and a median cost of homes of $393,481, Dublin house prices are not only among the most expensive in Ohio, Dublin real estate also is some of the most expensive in all of America.
+With a population of 48,647, 15,575 total housing units (homes and apartments), and a median house value of $407,761, Dublin house prices are not only among the most expensive in Ohio, Dublin real estate also is some of the most expensive in all of America.

 Dublin is a city of large, single-family homes.
 In fact, there is a higher proportion of four, five or more bedroom homes in Dublin than is found in 98% of the communities in America.